wacncontent/CustomizeTool/removeCommentOutput/articles/automation/automation-runbook-types.md

 ### Advantages

 - Implement all complex logic with PowerShell code without the additional complexities of PowerShell Workflow.
-- Runbook starts faster than  PowerShell Workflow runbooks since it doesn't need to be compiled before running.
+- Runbook starts faster than Graphical or PowerShell Workflow runbooks since it doesn't need to be compiled before running.

 ### Limitations

 - Must be familiar with PowerShell scripting.
 - Can't use [parallel processing](/documentation/articles/automation-powershell-workflow#parallel-processing) to perform multiple actions in parallel.
 - Can't use [checkpoints](/documentation/articles/automation-powershell-workflow#checkpoints) to resume runbook in case of error.
+- Can't run runbooks on [Hybrid Runbook Worker](/documentation/articles/automation-hybrid-runbook-worker).

-- PowerShell Workflow runbooks and  can only be included as child runbooks by using the Start-AzureAutomationRunbook cmdlet which creates a new job.
+- PowerShell Workflow runbooks and Graphical runbooks can only be included as child runbooks by using the Start-AzureAutomationRunbook cmdlet which creates a new job.

 ### Known Issues
 Following are current known issues with PowerShell runbooks.